AgustinIbanez00/gh-pull-requests.nvim/README.md

 side-by-side in diff mode.
 Buffers keep the original filetype so syntax highlighting and other plugins work as expected.
 Use `:GhPrToggleReviewed` while inspecting a file to toggle a `[reviewed]` indicator in the statusline.
+Alternatively, `<leader>ghr` opens a side tree showing pull requests assigned to you and all open pull requests, which can be expanded to reveal individual files.

 ## Usage